 P202 - Do not handle until all safety precautions have been read and understood.

 P260 - Do not breathe dust.

-P264 - Wash hands, forearms and face thoroughly after handling.
+P264 - Wash hands, forearms, and other exposed areas thoroughly after handling.

 P270 - Do not eat, drink or smoke when using this product.
 P271 - Use only outdoors or in a well-ventilated area.